intersystems-community/php_ext_iris/INSTALL.md

 PHP Api Version:         20160303

-You able build your module or use our precompiled module *cach.so*.
+You able build your module or use our precompiled module *cach.so* for Intersystems Caché 2017.1.

 ## Build & install
 1. `cd` in source dir